Common conditions affecting the eyes and surrounding areas include:

 These 2 conditions can cause tearing, redness, constant irritation, gritty sensation, and decreased vision.
 With entropion the eyelashes rub against the surface of the eye leading to the chronic irritation.
 With ectropion, the eyelid is turned away and droops down leaving the surface of the eye more exposed and prone to dryness and constant discomfort.

-Treatment by VIM
+Treatment by VIMLacrimal Appartus

 Chronic Tearing (Epiphora) from Tear Drainage Obstruction